caseylabrack/dinoblaster-demake/README.md

 roidImpactRateVariation | positive number (100) | by how many milliseconds should impacts vary randomly? at 100, the roid impact rate will vary by a tenth of a second from the rate above
-JurassicUnlocked| true or false (false) | Cheat and play in the Jurassic era without beating the Triassic CretaceousUnlocked | true or false (false) | Cheat and play in the Cretaceous era without beating the Jurassic
+JurassicUnlocked| true or false (false) | Cheat and play in the Jurassic era without beating the Triassic CretaceousUnlocked | true or false (false) | Cheat and play in the Cretaceous era without beating the Jurassic blurriness | positive number (6) | Blurriness of game monitor.
+Part of the 1979 vector aesthetic.
+Requires GPU power to render.
+Zero to disable effect.